 Like raw honey and pure maple syrup, molasses, a byproduct of sugar production, also has antioxidant properties.
 In fact, when compared to other sweeteners, like refined sugar, corn syrup, agave syrup, brown sugar, maple syrup and honey, dark and blackstrap molasses showed the highest antioxidant activity.
 Molasses has a strong, spicy flavor that will likely change the flavor of your coffee, so it may take some getting used to.

 Sweeten With Stevia

 Stevia is a natural, no-calorie sweetener extracted from the South American stevia plant.
-The extract is 300 times sweeter than sugar, but it has no effect on blood sugar levels, making it safe for diabetics.
-A study published in “British Journal of Clinical Pharmacology” in 2000 found that regular use of stevia may lower both systolic and diastolic blood pressure in those with high blood pressure.
+The extract is 300 times sweeter than sugar, but it has no effect on blood sugar levels, making it safe for people with diabetes.
+A study published in "British Journal of Clinical Pharmacology" in 2000 found that regular use of stevia may lower both systolic and diastolic blood pressure in those with high blood pressure.
 Stevia is also classified as antimicrobial, anti-inflammatory, anti-diarrheal and anti-tumor, according to "Life Extension Magazine."
 Because stevia is so sweet, you only need a small amount to sweeten your coffee, so start with a half a teaspoon and then adjust to taste.